jerobado/Project-RED/README.md

 **Project-RED**
-A simple password generator using Python and PyQt
+A simple password generator using Python and PyQt.